jkanalakis/deep-recall/README.md

 # deep-recall
 A hyper-personalized agent memory framework for open-source LLMs to store, retrieve, and seamlessly integrate past user interactions.
 This enables LLMs to tailor responses with relevant personal context.
-It’s lightweight, extensible, and easy to deploy on any cloud or local environment.
+It's lightweight, extensible, and easy to deploy on any cloud or local environment.

 A **hyper-personalized agent memory framework** for open-source Large Language Models (LLMs).
 RecallChain stores, retrieves, and seamlessly integrates past user interactions—allowing LLMs to tailor responses with relevant personal context.
-It’s lightweight, extensible, and easy to deploy on any cloud or local environment.
+It's lightweight, extensible, and easy to deploy on any cloud or local environment.

 ## Key Features